 Some gas weed eaters can be a chore to operate, but not this one.

-Prime, choke, pull, and you’re well on your way to a much tidier outdoor space.
+Prime, choke, pull, and you’re well on your way to a much tidier outdoor space with the easy handle.

 All in all, this is a very solid yet simple gas-powered string trimmer that triumphs over even its nearest rivals in just about every way.